Experts Available to Speak on St. Patrick's Life, Leprechaun Lore, Celtic Music and

 ancestors.
 He can offer advice on conducting a search for ancestors in other countries.

-He can discuss what it means to be Irish in America, Irish holidays and their histories
+Also, he can discuss Irish holidays and their histories, what it means to be Irish

 Christopher Smith, associate professor of musicology and director of the Texas Tech